 Sometimes people just need a rabbi to talk with, as they seek healing, or understanding, or a way to make sense of their experiences.
 We Jews are a complicated lot: we don’t all believe the same things, many of us can’t imagine what God’s got to do with their lives, and yet, at some moments, they still seek the Jewish religious workers, to heal their spirits, to work on their relationships, to come face to face with core matters of being.
-I have been trained in Clinical Pastoral Education that has helped to focus my conversations, prayers and presence with people in need of spiritual care.
+I am a Board-certified chaplain through the Association of Professional Chaplain.
+This training has helped to focus my conversations, prayers and presence with people in need of spiritual care.

 Sometimes we need a spiritual counselor - during illness, crisis, death of a loved one.
 That's what rabbis are for.
 Contact me, if you need to.

 Interfaith work is an important part of achieving shalom on the planet.
-Besides the clinical pastoral education training and chaplaincy work I do, I also participate in community interfaith work, such as Ramadan Interfaith Break Fast observances and Jewish-Muslim dialogues.
+Besides the chaplaincy/spiritual care work I do, I also participate in community interfaith work, such as Ramadan Interfaith Break Fast observances and Jewish-Muslim and Jewish-Christian dialogues.

 Other Community Activities

 It is not your responsibility to complete the task, but neither are you free to desist from it.
 (Pirkei Avot 2:21)

 Tikkun Olam is an essential part of Jewish spirituality: our task is to help heal the world.
 Whether restorating the environment, marching for human rights, speaking out for justice or writing to our elected officials, it is a quintessential part of being a Jew, and a rabbi.